How-They-Voted-Ireland/client-app/README.md

 ### Code

 If you are interested in getting involved in the development of this app get in touch - [info@howtheyvoted.ie](mailto:info@howtheyvoted.ie)

+### Design

+Design of the app and systems has not been worked on yet so any contributions to it are welcome.

 ## Resources